 A Generational Opportunity?

 During the pandemic, we saw a significant rise in stock volumes in 2020, with year-to-year volumes up nearly 100% in early 2021.
-Much of the higher volume seems to be coming from retail trading.
+Much of the higher volume came from retail trading.
 As a result of rising interest, young people have been opening up a record number of investment accounts at Robinhood and Webull.
-Additionally, Webull has the best stock market simulator app that provides a virtual trading platform for those who want to through a stock market simulation and are not ready to invest real money.
+Additionally, Webull has the best stock market simulator app that provides a virtual trading platform for those who want to go through a stock market simulation and are still deciding whether to invest real money.